Podcasts: All the latest from the SCN family of Pittsburgh Steelers podcasts shows, Sunday edition

 With that being said and typed, have fun with the shows below with a brief description of each podcast.

-Every Steelers fan is rightly-so invested in what their team are planning for the NFL Draft, but fans of the Men of Steel need to be looking at the rest of the division as well.
-Join host Kevin Tate and his Homie crew of Brandon “B-Dirt” Herriott, Pay Saunders & Shawn “Big-G” Gurley from the #KnoItAllz podcast in a barbershop-type discussion about everything football.
+Whether or not a team should move out of their given draft spots is always fun to discuss.
+Join host Kevin Tate and his Homie crew of Brandon “B-Dirt” Herriott, Pay Saunders & Shawn “Big-G” Gurley from the “KnoItAllz” podcast in a barbershop-type discussion about everything football.

 Show Rundown: